-Certain tests, such as ultrasound and amniocentesis, can also be performed during pregnancy to look for any anomalies and genetic disorders.
+Certain tests, such as ultrasound and amniocentesis, can also be performed during pregnancy to look for problems associated with intellectual disability.
 Although these tests may identify problems before birth, they cannot correct them.

-Cognitive disability may be suspected for many different reasons with a series of supportive investigations such as:
+Intellectual disability may be suspected for many different reasons with a series of supportive investigations such as:

-- CT scan: A CT scan may help in identifying any structural abnormality or damage to the brain. - MRI scan: An MRI may help in diagnosing the disorder by helping visualize tissues of the brain and their integrity. - Blood tests: Blood tests may help identify metabolic disorders and nutritional deficits causing impaired mental function.

-- EEG: An EEG may help identify an underlying epileptic focus in the brain even before the symptoms arise. - PET: PET CT scan can identify areas of brain which are low or high functioning as compared to normal.
-It can be used when MRI findings are normal but patient shows neurological deficits related to the brain. - Genetic testing: It is used to confirm the diagnosis by showing mutations in various genes which may be hereditary or acquired during gestation. - Diagnosis of autism is traditionally done by a developmental paediatrician with inputs from psychologists.
-Clinical assessment scales, based on an array of questions asked to the parents, forms the basis of diagnosis.
-These scales are DSMV, CARS, ISAA.
+- 1. CT scan: A CT scan may help in identifying any structural abnormality or damage to the brain. - 2.
+MRI scan: An MRI may help in diagnosing the disorder by helping visualize tissues of the brain and their integrity. - 3.
+Blood tests: Blood tests may help identify metabolic disorders and nutritional deficits causing impaired mental function. - 4.
+EEG: An EEG may help identify an underlying epileptic focus in the brain even before the symptoms arise. - 5.
+Genetic testing: It is used to confirm the diagnosis by showing mutations in various genes which may be hereditary or acquired during gestation.